 Of all the calcium supplements you can give your hens, oyster shells tend to stay in a hen’s system the longest, maximizing the potential for calcium absorption.

-These make a good supplement in addition to crushed oyster shells but by themselves, don’t stay in the digestive system very long.
+These make a good supplement in addition to crushed oyster shells, but they don’t stay in the digestive system very long.

 A final option to consider when providing your hens with supplemental calcium is to use chipped limestone.

 Chipped limestone isn’t as commonly fed as a calcium supplement since it’s harder for a hen to absorb it.